ArneCL/BlogPosts/unix-debian-docker-install.md

     apt-get install lxc aufs-tools

-Then you need to setup your GOPATH environmental variable.
+Then you need to setup your GOPATH environmental variable, create the docker directory in the src directory and clone docker into that.

     export GOPATH=/your/go/directory

-Then inside your $GOPATH, you need to create a src/github.com/dotcloud directory.

     cd $GOPAth
     mkdir -p src/github.com/dotcloud/
     cd src/github.com/dotcloud

-It's into here that we'll pull the docker source from git.

     git clone https://github.com/dotcloud/docker

 Then cd into the docker directory to use golang to pull all the dependencies and install docker into your GOPATH's bin directory